oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/iamge014d.png)

-- The `Execution Agent` is a version of ICS that can run on-premise behind the customer firewall.
+- The `Execution Agent` that you see in the download dropdown is a version of ICS that can run on-premise behind the customer firewall.
 You can use ICS both in the cloud and on-premise for creating integrations.

 ## Explore the ICS Monitoring User Interface